evgenydarkhanov/CVRP/README.md

 # CVRP
 solutions for Capacitated Vehicle Routing Problems from Set A, Set B and Set E from [CVRPLIB](http://vrp.atd-lab.inf.puc-rio.br/index.php/en/)

-requirements:
+you may need
-- smth1
+- vrplib, zipfile
-- smth2
+- numpe, re
-- smth3
+- matplotlib, copy